valevo/SABIO/theory/API.md

   - search: user wants to find examples of specific biases, find entities and concepts related to a specific bias (the user knows what they are looking for)
   - dicover: like search, except that the user does not yet know what the relevant inputs and parameter values are
   - explore: free-form, i.e. neither the search target nor the relevant heuristic or strategy is known by the user
-  - quantify: obtain
+  - quantify: obtain distributions, numeric measurements, etc that can e.g. be compared within the collection or across collections
-  - compare/contrast: e.g. get two subsets of the collection and
+  - compare/contrast: e.g. identify two subsets of the collection (e.g. based on meta-data properties) and compare them in terms of word association pairs

 #### levels: